Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Technical Considerations

 \emph{LMO:} A valid solution $\bfv$ to \eqref{eq:lmo} for the non-negative $k$-sparse polytope is given by the vector with at most $k$ non-zero entries at the components where $\nabla D(\bfs)$ is negative and takes its $k$ smallest values (thus largest in magnitude as above).
 If $\nabla D(\bfs)$ has fewer than $k$ negative entries, then $\bfv$ has fewer than $k$ non-zero entries.
 If $v_j$ is a non-zero entry then it is equal to $\tau$.
 As above the complexity of finding this solution is $\CO(n \log k)$.

+\emph{Projection:} The same algorithm for projections onto $\ell_1$-balls with box-constraints as above can be used.

-The feasible region $\CC = \{\bfs\in[0,1]^n\,:\,\|\bfs\|_1\leq k\}$ for the \eqref{eq:rc_rde} problem is the non-negative $k$-sparse polytope of radius $\tau=1$. \paragraph{Birkhoff polytope} The \emph{Birkhoff polytope} $B_n$ is the set of doubly-stochastic $(n\times n)$ matrices.
-It is the convex hull of the set of $(n\times n)$ permutation matrices.
+The feasible region $\CC = \{\bfs\in[0,1]^n\,:\,\|\bfs\|_1\leq k\}$ for the \eqref{eq:rc_rde} problem is the non-negative $k$-sparse polytope of radius $\tau=1$. \paragraph{Birkhoff polytope} The \emph{Birkhoff polytope} $B_n$ is the set of doubly-stochastic $(n\times n)$-matrices.
+It is the convex hull of the set of $(n\times n)$-permutation matrices.

 \emph{LMO:} The Birkhoff polytope arises in matching and ranking problems.
-Linear minimization over $B_n$ results in a linear program, which can be solved with $\CO(n^3)$ complexity using the Hungarian method \autocite{kuhn1955hungarian}.
+Linear minimization over $B_n$ results in a linear program, which can be solved with $\CO(n^3)$ complexity using the Hungarian method \autocite{kuhn1955hungarian} implemented in the \texttt{Hungarian.jl} package.
+Linear minimization can also be performed using the standard or network simplex algorithms, opening the possibility for optimized and potentially parallelizable implementations.
+In our experiments we found that the LMO was nonetheless more efficient, both in terms of runtime and memory footprint, when using the Hungarian algorithm compared to off-the-shelf simplex solvers.

+\emph{Projection:} To the best of our knowledge, there is no exact projection method specific to the Birkhoff polytope.
+An approximate method based on the Douglas-Ratchford splitting algorithm was proposed by \textcite{combettes2021lmo_proj}.
+Its complexity to achieve $\epsilon$-convergence is $\CO(n^2 c^2 / \epsilon^2)$ where $c$ is not known a-priory and depends on the distance of the initial guess for the algorithm and a fixed point of the proximal operator evaluated in each iteration.

 The set $B_n$ is used as the feasible region for the \eqref{eq:ord_rde} problem.